 Credit card companies make appealing offers to consumers of promises of 0% interest rate and no annual fees.
 The 0% interest is only good for as long as the promotion is which on the average is 6 months to a year.
 Be sure to keep track of the 0% interest rate period and have your balance paid off.
 By law because of the credit card act of 2009.
 The credit card company is suppose to notify you in writing 45 days before they apply a higher interest rate.

 Here is the thing.
 Your annual fee depends on how much you use your credit card.
 If you use it allot it will be lowered.
-The more you use it however the higher your debt is and the higher your debt is.
-The lower your credit score can be.
+The more you use it however the higher your debt is and the lower your credit score will be.
 And the lower the credit score the higher the interest rate becomes.You see you are set up to lose no matter which way you go.
 Its a catch 22.

 Keep Your Good Credit Score